Listing a Cat With Retired

 Listed cats must be:

-- at least 1 year old at the time of listing
+- at least 10 months old at the time of listing (younger kittens may be listed under Litter Announcements)

 - spayed or neutered at the time they are listed